nrfconnect/sdk-nrfxlib/nrf_security/doc/nrf_security.rst

 Actual size reductions depend on the option being adjusted.
 They also depend on whether `standard mbed TLS backend`_ is the only backend enabled, or whether the `mbed TLS glue layer`_ is used as well.

-Before modifying the default settings, see `this article <https://tls.mbed.org/kb/how-to/reduce-mbedtls-memory-and-storage-footprint>`_.
+Before modifying the default settings, see this `article on reducing mbed TLS memory and storage footprint`_.

 .. note::
    The settings available in the advanced configuration section are not validated.